School of Nursing Goals

 The master’s program prepares graduates for the following:

-- Perform as advanced practice registered nurses, educators, or administrators according to standards of practice.
+- 1. Perform as advanced nurse clinicians, educators, or administrators according to standards of practice.

 - Assume leadership roles in promoting quality nursing and healthcare regionally and globally.